St Peter & St Paul, Dymchurch

 Situated in New Hall Close at the north end of Dymchurch village and between the historic Cinque Port towns of Hythe and New Romney, St Peter & St Paul Dymchurch is a small 12th century Norman church, dating from about 1150.
 It is built from the same Caen stone as Canterbury Cathedral filled in with Kentish ragstone.

-Each Thursday morning there is a Holy Communion Service followed by a regular Bible Study Group and if there is a fifth Sunday in a month, the eight churches of the Cluster will come together to worship at a Benefice service.
+If there is a fifth Sunday in a month, the 14 churches across the Benefice will come together to worship at a Benefice service.

-We welcome young families and children and have a craft club every Eucharistic Sunday at the back of the church.
-We also have a small and enthusiastic choir that takes an active part in each Eucharistic service.
+We welcome young families and children.
+We also have a small choir that takes an active part in each service.

 THE DAY OF SYN

-Dymchurch is the home of the fictional smuggler known also as Dr. Syn, rector of the parish church.
-The author Russell Thorndike is buried in the churchyard.
-Every two years Dymchurch holds a pageant during the August bank holiday weekend called the Day of Syn, The village widely supports this and many dress up in period costumes.
+Dymchurch is the home of the fictional smuggler known as Dr. Syn, Rector of the parish church.
+Every two years Dymchurch holds a pageant during the August bank holiday weekend called the Day of Syn.
+The village widely supports this and many dress up in period costumes.
 The event ends in an exciting battle on the beach between the smugglers and the revenue men.
-Traditionally, the Parish Priest attends dressed as Dr. Syn and also leads a traditional 18th century service in the church.